 Now, I know that some of you may think that Bill and I have a propensity for exaggerating, or I for complaining.
 But the following is the true unadulterated story of a Marathon Man-like nightmare I experienced on Monday morning getting a root canal.

 I was told that I needed a root canal by my dentist and that it was too complicated for him to do.
-Time to see an endodontist.
-But who?
-He did not know who was a Blue Shield provider and I would have to find one on my own.
-Basically, I picked one at random from Blue Shield’s list but it turned out he was a UCLA professor aside from having had a practice for 25 years and I thought – well he must know his stuff.
+Time to see an endodontist, but who?
+My dentist did not know who one who was a Blue Shield provider and I would have to find one on my own.
+Basically, I picked one at random from Blue Shield’s list and it turned out he was a UCLA professor aside from having had a practice for 25 years and I thought – well he must know his stuff.
 Now, I am not a good dental patient in the first place, but pile on the unknown of a random doctor with a “complicated” root canal, and I look like Leonardo da Vinci’s Vitruvian Man going through the door.

-So he begins with injections number one, two and three.
-Then he places the rubber sheet with the hole for the victim tooth.
-He poked something in the gum or the tooth and I just about displaced the air above us.
+He begins with injection number one, after which, he explains he will leave the room for a few minutes while it takes affect.
+Upon his return we discern that indeed, the tooth is not yet asleep.
+Shot number two.
+Nope.
+Shot number three and five minutes later, convinced he has deadened the tooth (or that I am imagining pain), he places the rubber sheet with the hole for the victim tooth and as he pushes it down around the tooth, he pokes his instrument into my gum.
+I just about displace the air above us.
 Hmmm.
 Not dead yet.
 Shot number four.
 Again with the rubber thing, again I jump.
 By now, I’m shaking badly and not feeling at all good about this.
 He gives plenty of time for shot number five to sink in.
-Now it is really time to commence.
+He has told me that he cannot give me anymore lidocaine than this for safety reasons.
+After 10 minutes, we think the tooth is dead, the placement of the rubber thing is successful and it is really time to commence with the drilling.